Avery Crounse’s Eyes of Fire (1983)

 Leah (Karlene Crockett) uses her power to protect the boat from attackers on shore

-The nature of the conflict which triggers the groups’ exile is different in each film: in The Witch, systems from a clash between different extremes of Puritanism, a doctrinal dispute and father’s refusal to accept the village elders’ particular type of religion.
+The nature of the conflict which triggers the groups’ exile is different in each film: in The Witch, it stems from a clash between different extremes of Puritanism, a doctrinal dispute and a father’s refusal to accept the village elders’ particular type of religion.
 In Eyes of Fire, however, it stems from newly-arrived Pastor Will Smythe (Dennis Lipscomb)’s unorthodox attitudes, particularly with regard to sex.
 The community is outraged when Eloise Dalton (Rebecca Stanley), the wife of a trapper who has been away for a year, moves in with Smythe and his ward, Leah (Karlene Crockett), a strange girl with a habit of slipping into trances and speaking in tongues.

 When the villagers decide to lynch Smythe as a witch, it seems that Leah actually does have powers, breaking the rope at the crucial moment.
 Smythe’s friend Jewell Buchanan (Rob Paulsen) and another man, Calvin (Will Hare), arrive with muskets and the entire group – Smythe, Eloise, Leah, Jewell, Calvin, Eloise’s daughter Fanny (Sally Klein), Jewell’s wife Margaret (Kerry Sherman) and daughter Cathleen (Caitlin Baldwin), and Calvin’s wife Sister (Fran Ryan) – steal supplies and the village’s ferry and drift off down the river into Shawnee territory, where the French have established their own domain.